Category Archives: Former Monarchies

 Carlo Alberto in his youth; Credit – Wikipedia

 After the defeat of Napoleon in 1814, the re-establishment of peace in Europe meant that the King and the royal family of the Kingdom of Sardina could return to Turin, and so did Carlo Alberto.
-Sixteen-year-old Carlo Alberto arrived in Turin on May 24, 1814, and was warmly greeted by Vittorio Emanuele I, King of Sardina and his wife Maria Theresa of Austria-Este.
+When sixteen-year-old Carlo Alberto arrived in Turin on May 24, 1814, he was warmly greeted by Vittorio Emanuele I, King of Sardina and his wife Maria Theresa of Austria-Este.
 The property and lands of Carlo Alberto’s family were restored to him and he was granted the Palazzo Carignano as a residence.
 Because neither Vittorio Emanuele I nor his younger brother and eventual successor Carlo Felice had sons, Carlo Alberto was second in line to the throne of Sardinia after Carlo Felice.
 He was given tutors to try to counter the liberal ideas that he had been taught in Paris and Geneva.

-A bride was chosen for Carlo Alberto, Archduchess Maria Theresa of Austria, Princess of Tuscany, the daughter of Ferdinando III, Grand Duke of Tuscany and Maria Luisa of Naples and Sicily.
+A bride was chosen for Carlo Alberto, Archduchess Maria Theresa of Austria, Princess of Tuscany, the daughter of Ferdinando III, Grand Duke of Tuscany and Luisa of Naples and Sicily.
 On September 30, 1817, Carlo Alberto and Maria Theresa were married in Florence, Grand Duchy of Tuscany, now in Italy.
 A nuptial blessing was held on October 2, 1817, at Florence Cathedral.

 Maria Theresa and her two sons; Credit – Wikipedia